-I am a CITA National Fellow in the Department of Astronomy of Physics at St Mary's University in Halifax, NS.
-My research focusses on accreting black holes, which, in AGN, power some of the most luminous objects in the universe.
+I am a Postdoctoral Research Fellow in the Department of Astronomy of Physics at Saint Mary's University in Halifax, NS.
+My research focuses on how supermassive black holes in the centres of galaxy power AGN, some of the most luminous objects we see in the Universe.
 Specifically, I am interested in how we can bridge the divide between observational and theoretical studies of accreting black holes and prepare for the next generation X-ray observatories to build up a three-dimensional picture of the infalling material just moments before it passes the event horizon, the limit beyond which nothing can escape (read more).

-I obtained my Ph.D. from the University of Cambridge in 2013, working with Prof Andy Fabian in the X-ray goup of the Institute of Astronomy, University of Cambridge.
+I obtained my Ph.D. from the University of Cambridge in 2013, working with Prof Andy Fabian in the X-ray group of the Institute of Astronomy.
 I was awarded my Masters degree in Natural Sciences (Experimental and Theoretical Physics), also from the University of Cambridge (Jesus College), in 2009.

 I have a particular interest in communicating science to the general public.
-I have given a number of talks to public audiences as well as to students in local schools about astronomy and physics.
-I am also involved in the public outreach activities at the Institute of Astronomy, having given a number of public lectures and talks in schools and being involved in the public observing evenings.
+I have given a number of talks to public audiences as well as to students in local schools, youth groups and others about astronomy and physics.
+I also run stargazing evenings and have given tours and demonstrations of both modern and historical telescopes.

-I have given astronomy lectures on board transatlantic crossings of Queen Mary 2 as part of the Cunard Insights programme as well as giving live planetarium shows on board (in the only planetarium at sea) and hosting stargazing evenings on the decks.
+I give astronomy lectures on board transatlantic crossings and the World Voyage of Queen Mary 2 as part of the Cunard Insights programme as well as giving live planetarium shows on board (in the only planetarium at sea) and hosting stargazing evenings on the decks.

 Latest: X-ray flares from the supermassive black hole in Markarian 335 linked to the collimation and ejection of the corona of energetic particles, reminiscent of an aborted jet.